UDC-GAC/SeQual/README.md

 #### SeQual-GUI

 SeQual-GUI allows using a graphical user interface rather than the console, thus greatly simplifying its usage to non-computer science experts.
+This GUI has been implemented upon the [JavaFX](https://openjfx.io) library.
-To execute SeQual-GUI, it is possible to use directly the java command with the -jar option to launch the SeQual-GUI's jar file, although it is highly recommended to also rely on the spark-submit command to do so.

-Unlike SeQual-CMD, no additional arguments are needed to run SeQual-GUI, just launch the appropriate jar file (sequal-gui.jar) which is also located at the *bin* directory:
+To execute SeQual-GUI, you must also rely on the spark-submit command to do so.
+Unlike SeQual-CMD, no additional arguments are needed, so just launch the appropriate jar file (sequal-gui.jar) which is also located at the *bin* directory:

 ```
-spark-submit bin/sequal-gui.jar
+spark-submit [SPARK_ARGS] bin/sequal-gui.jar
 ```

+##### Important notes about JavaFX

+In order to use SeQual-GUI, you need a JRE 1.8 flavour **with bundled JavaFX** support to execute SeQual-GUI.
+For simplicity, it is **recommended to use Oracle JRE 1.8** which already includes the required JavaFX libraries.
+Otherwise, you must ensure that such libraries are available on your system or that you use a JRE 1.8 flavour with them (i.e. BellSoft, Azu Zulu).
+Note that most JRE 1.8 versions from OpenJDK do not provide JavaFX libraries, which are available to be installed separately on some systems.
+On UNIX-based systems, you can use the [SDKMAN manager](https://sdkman.io) to install a JRE 1.8 flavour with JavaFX, which are those listed with the FX suffix when executing sdk list java.

+##### GUI

 The graphical interface of SeQual is shown in the following picture.